Mihai Ralea: Against the Iron Guard

 With the advent of Nazi Germany and the invigoration of European fascism, Ralea was again moving to the left, cooperating with the Social Democratic Party (PSDR).
 In 1936, at Dreptatea, he condemned the German march into Rhineland as a bad omen and an attack on world peace.
 He became one of the PNȚ men affiliated with Lord Cecil's International Peace Campaign, which, in Romania, was dominated by PSDR militants.
 He also had rapports with the outlawed Romanian Communist Party (PCdR): with Dem I. Dobrescu, he formed a committee to defend jailed communists such as Alexandru Drăghici and Teodor Bugnariu.
+He was supported by his sister Eliza, who contributed to the International Red Aid.

-In 1937, with an obituary piece to the "martyr" Stere, he defended Poporanism from accusations of "Bolshevik" subservience.
+In 1937, with an obituary piece to the "martyr" Stere, Ralea defended Poporanism from accusations of "Bolshevik" subservience.
 Bolshevism, he argued, was impossible in Romania.
-However, he had a working relationship with the PCdR, whose leaders were also interested in other PNȚ antifascists (one of them was the White Lily's Pandrea, who had since joined the National Peasantist left current).
+However, he had a working relationship with the PCdR, whose leaders were also interested in other PNȚ antifascists (one of those facilitating this encounter was the White Lily's Pandrea, who had since joined the National Peasantist left current).
+Around 1937, Viața Românească's editorial panel was joined by dramatist Mihail Sebastian and poet Dumitru Corbea.
+As recalled by the latter, Suchianu and engaged Ralea had "[editorial] disputes of the most heated kind."
 Ralea also allowed PCdR intellectuals such as Ștefan Voicu and Lucrețiu Pătrășcanu to publish essays in Viața Românească, and hosted news about social life and culture in the Soviet Union.
 At the time, the PCdR acknowledged him as one of the intellectuals who could be trusted with "fulfilling the bourgeois revolution in Romania."
+Overall, Suchianu reports, "all communist intellectuals, or intellectuals who sympathized with [the PCdR], were permanent contributors."

 In January 1937, at the PNȚ Youth Conference in Cluj, Ralea spoke of the "peasant state" as a "neo-nationalist" application of democratic socialism, opposed to fascism, and in natural solidarity with the trade unions.
 He felt confident that this alliance would be powerful enough to outweigh fashionable totalitarianism.
 In March, he spoke at an all-peasant rally in Ilfov County, whose purpose was to show that the PNȚ had not lost its core electorate.
 During April, Ralea and his Iași colleagues expressed public solidarity with his old Poporanist friend Sadoveanu, whose books were being burned by far-right militants.
 Ralea's own sociological work was falling under Guardist scrutiny: in December, Buna Vestire hosted a piece by Horia Stamatu, which referred to Ralea's contribution as "unhinged", and to Ralea personally as "kike-turned", "at odds with the new man".